wal06seismo/academic_WashU/content/home/experience.md

     date_end: '2020-07-31'
     description:   |2-

-        * Multi-observable thermochemical tomograghie of Central and Southern Africa
+        * Multi-observable thermochemical tomograghy of Central and Southern Africa
         * Ambient noise tomography of Central and Southern Africa

 design: